galiacheng/cargo-tracker-twas/README.md

 ## FlowScoped Faces refactoring

-This sample use a Java class to define the flow as following:
+This sample uses a Java class to declare the flow as following:

 ```java
 public class BookingFlow implements Serializable {